cjerrington/cjerrington.github.io/src/posts/2023/2023-11-07-default-apps.md

   - 100DaysToOffload
 ---

 Apparently there's currently a thing where people share their preferred and default apps.
-Check out the [podcast](https://listen.hemisphericviews.com/097) that sparked the interest and the [website ](https://defaults.rknight.me/)by Rob, who is keeping a list of posts by others.
+Check out the [podcast](https://listen.hemisphericviews.com/097) that sparked the interest and the [website](https://defaults.rknight.me/)by Rob, who is keeping a list of posts by others.

 Without further ado, here's my list: